3CatMax/3CatMax.github.io/README.md

-﻿code for 3 Cat Max LLC website, which can be found here: [3catmax.com](https://3catmax.com)
+﻿code for 3 Cat Max LLC website, which is currently not in use ;p